undecaf/typo3-in-a-box/README.md

 drwxr-xr-x 15 100 101   4096 Mai  3 23:01 vendor
 ```

-With Podman, the content os owned by one of the current user's sub-UIDs which
+With Podman, the content is owned by one of the current user's sub-UIDs which
 leads to the same situation.

 [bindfs](https://bindfs.org/) is a [FUSE](https://github.com/libfuse/libfuse#about)